dayton-outar/shillings/docs/OPERATIONS/LEADERSHIP.md

 >
 > Of course, all the autonomy and mastery in the world isn’t going to help motivate someone if they’re doing work for no reason at all, which is why you need to give their work purpose.
 Many people work on products that have great significance, but they’re kept at arm’s length from the positive effects their products might have on their company, their customers, or even the world.
 Even for cases in which the product might have a much smaller impact, you can motivate your team by seeking the reason for their efforts and making this reason clear to them.
 If you can help them to see this purpose in their work, you’ll see a tremendous increase in their motivation and productivity.
 One manager we know keeps a close eye on the email feedback that Google gets for its product (one of the “smaller-impact” products), and whenever she sees a message from a customer talking about how the company’s product has helped them personally or helped their business, she immediately forwards it to the engineering team.
 This not only motivates the team, but also frequently inspires team members to think about ways in which they can make their product even better.[^1]

+## Always Be Deciding

+> Managing a team of teams means making ever more decisions at ever-higher levels.
+Your job becomes more about high-level strategy rather than how to solve any specific engineering task.
+At this level, most of the decisions you’ll make are about finding the correct set of trade-offs.
+>
+> ..
+>
+> At the highest level, your job as a leader—either of a single team or a larger organization—is to guide people toward solving difficult, ambiguous problems.
+By _ambiguous_, we mean that the problem has no obvious solution and might even be unsolvable.
+Either way, the problem needs to be explored, navigated, and (hopefully) wrestled into a state in which it’s under control.
+If writing code is analogous to chopping down trees, your job as a leader is to “see the forest through the trees” and find a workable path through that forest, directing engineers toward the important trees.
+There are three main steps to this process.
+First, you need to identify the _blinders_; next, you need to identify the _trade-offs_; and then you need to _decide_ and iterate on a solution.[^2]

 [^1]: Chapter 5, _How to Lead a Team_.
+Software Engineering at Google.
+Curated by Titus Winters, Tom Manshreck & Hyrum Wright
+[^2]: Chapter 6, _Leading at Scale_.
 Software Engineering at Google.
 Curated by Titus Winters, Tom Manshreck & Hyrum Wright